BrendanSimms8898/4th-Year-Project/docs/proposal/proposal.md

 ### Introduction

-> We plan to create an online web application that can be used to host and play games of both pongo and bingo.
-The areas this project will cover include data security, UI Design....
+> We plan to create an online web application that can be used to host and play games of both pongo and bingo both in person at the hosted bingo event and also simultaneously online so players can play from home.
+The areas this project will cover include data security, UI Design, front-end and back end using javascript or python.

 ### Outline